a529987659852/openwbmqtt/README.md

 Restart your HA instance as usual.

 ## Step 3: Add the Integration
 In HA, choose Settings -> Integrations -> Add Integration to add the integration.
 HA will display a configuration window.
 For details, see next section.
+If the integration is not displayed, it may help to refresh your browser cache.

 # Configuration of the Integration and Additional Information
 The integration subscribes to MQTT topics `prefix/<various values>` which are used by openwb to broadcast information.